 The Company's revenues and cash flow shall be generated from the business operation of its subsidiary, JDVC.
-On the other hand, JDVC shall generate revenue & income from its self-owned vessels, and from royalty payment from its contractor-owned vessels.
+On the other hand, JDVC shall generate revenue & income from royalty payment from its contractor-owned vessels, and after the Company's Follow-On Offering (FOO), from a vessel that the Company plans to partially own as well.

-The forecast share of the Company in the profits from its subsidiary's self-owned vessels ranges from nine to ten percent (9% to 10%) of gross sales, and the share in royalty fees to be derived from contractor-owned vessels is at ninety-two percent (92%), approximately.
+The forecast share of the Company in the profits from its subsidiary's partially-owned vessels ranges from nine to ten percent (9% to 10%) of gross sales, and the share in royalty fees to be derived from contractor-owned vessels is at ninety-two percent (92%), approximately.